Homotopical Height: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Domingo Toledo for discussions that led us to investigate $H^i(G,\, \ZG)$ for $i\,>\,1$.
 In particular, he urged us to look at $H^2(G,\,\ZG)$.
 Question \ref{tol-h2} has emerged from these discussions.
-We also thank R. V. Gurjar for Lemma \ref{gurjar} and Samik Basu for the reference \cite{macinic}.
+We also thank R. V. Gurjar for Lemma \ref{gurjar}, Samik Basu for the reference \cite{macinic} and Alex Suciu for the reference \cite{suciu-imrn}.